Components -> Other Components -> Fat soluble vitamins

 Beta-carotene is a powerful antioxidant that can help protect the body from harmful free radicals and oxidative stress.
 It is also a precursor to vitamin A, which is essential for maintaining healthy vision, immune function, and skin health.
 Additionally, beta-carotene has been associated with a reduced risk of certain chronic diseases, such as heart disease and certain types of cancer.

 Beta-carotene is generally considered safe when consumed through food sources.
-However, taking high doses of beta-carotene supplements may increase the risk of lung cancer in smokers and those regularly exposed to asbestos.
-It's best to obtain beta-carotene through a well-balanced diet rather than relying on supplements to minimize any potential risks.
+However, it's best to obtain beta-carotene through a well-balanced diet rather than relying on supplements to minimize any potential risks.

 How do vegans get their beta-carotene?